Targeted advertising

-Targeted advertising is a form of advertising, including online advertising, that is directed towards an audience with certain traits, based on the product or person the advertiser is promoting.
-These traits can either be demographic with a focus on race, economic status, sex, age, generation, level of education, income level, and employment, or psychographic focused on the consumer values, personality, attitude, opinion, lifestyle and interest.
+Targeted advertising or data-driven marketing is a form of advertising, including online advertising, that is directed towards an audience with certain traits, based on the product or person the advertiser is promoting.

+These traits can either be demographic with a focus on race, economic status, sex, age, generation, level of education, income level, and employment, or psychographic focused on the consumer values, personality, attitude, opinion, lifestyle, and interests.
 This focus can also entail behavioral variables, such as browser history, purchase history, and other recent online activities.
-The process of algorithm targeting eliminates waste.
+While this may appear efficient, targeted advertising should not be underestimated.
+It has created new channels for algorithmic oppression and has made many consumers more vulnerable to discriminiation and marginalization.

 Traditional forms of advertising, including billboards, newspapers, magazines, and radio channels, are progressively becoming replaced by online advertisements.
-The Information and communication technology (ICT) space has transformed recently, resulting in targeted advertising stretching across all ICT technologies, such as web, IPTV, and mobile environments.
-In the next generation's advertising, the importance of targeted advertisements will radically increase, as it spreads across numerous ICT channels cohesively.

-Through the emergence of new online channels, the usefulness of targeted advertising is increasing because companies aim to minimize wasted advertising by means of information technology.
+Through the emergence of new online channels, the usefulness of targeted advertising is increasing because companies aim to minimize wasted advertising.
 Most targeted new media advertising currently uses second-order proxies for targets, such as tracking online or mobile web activities of consumers, associating historical web page consumer demographics with new consumer web page access, using a search word as the basis of implied interest, or contextual advertising.

 Types

-Web services are continually generating new business ventures and revenue opportunities for internet corporations.
-Companies have rapidly developed technological capabilities that allow them to gather information about web users.
+Companies have technology that allows them to gather information about web users.
 By tracking and monitoring what websites users visit, internet service providers can directly show ads that are relative to the consumer's preferences.
 Most of today's websites are using these targeting technologies to track users' internet behavior and there is much debate over the privacy issues present.